Badge to Ballot: Hector Tavarez Enters Congresional Race Against Jeff Van Drew

 He said, though, he doesn’t let his love for law enforcement keep him from the reality that there is a still a glaring community-policing disconnect.

-“I truly believe policing right now is is in crisis,” Tavarez told Front Runner New Jersey days into the trial of former Minneapolis police officer Derek Chauvin in connection with the death of George Floyd.
+“I truly believe policing right now is in crisis,” Tavarez told Front Runner New Jersey days into the trial of former Minneapolis police officer Derek Chauvin in connection with the death of George Floyd.
 That case, being played out nationally, started worldwide Black Lives Matter and civil rights protests.

-Defund Police Not the Answer
+“Defund the Police” Is Not the Answer

 Ben Capp, a freshman at Absegami High School, has spent several years in the PAL program and while he’s too young to vote in the upcoming election, he sees firsthand what can happen when dreams are placed in hands of people like Tavarez.

 “I absolutely love [Egg Harbor PAL].
-Ever since I started at the Galloway summer camp, I’ve grown and this is like my second home,” Capp said.
+Ever since I started at the Galloway summer camp, I’ve grown, and this is like my second home,” Capp said.
 “This is a great place for kids.
 Parents, if you want your kids to have help with their future, this is a great place for it.”

 Michelle Stella Riordan, the Egg Harbor Township PAL STEM research coordinator, said while the coronavirus has slowed down some activities, the future is bright for more children in a wider range of activities than the usual sports that are commonly associated with PAL.